fok666/public-cv/cover-letter.md

 I am particularly drawn to your company because of its reputation for fostering innovation and professional development.
 I am confident that my skills and passion for technology make me a strong candidate for this role.

-For a more detailed look at my credentials, certifications, and transcripts, please refer to the links at the bottom of this page.
+For a more detailed look at my credentials, certifications, and transcripts, please refer to the links at the bottom of my CV.
 I look forward to the possibility of discussing this opportunity with you further.

 Thank you for considering my application.

 Best regards,
 Fernando Korndörfer

 - [LinkedIn profile](https://www.linkedin.com/in/fok666/)